 If the endoscopist (the person doing the procedure) finds a problem, they can perform biopsies (removing small pieces of tissue) to help make the diagnosis.
 Sometimes a polyp is found and the endoscopist may be able to remove it during the procedure.

 Are there any alternatives?

-Your healthcare team have suggested a colonoscopy as it a good way to help diagnose the cause of the symptoms within your large bowel.
+Your healthcare team have suggested a flexible sigmoidoscopy as it is a good way to help diagnose the cause of your symptoms within the lower part of your large bowel.